GetTerminus/terminus-ui/terminus-ui/link/src/link.component.md

 ## Local URL fragments

-Local fragements are supported for deep linking within a page:
+Local fragments are supported for deep linking within a page:

 ```html
 <ts-link